Study Skills 101: The Basics

 Ongoing Routines

-For subject areas that are particularly challenging for students, the best approach to studying is to establish a routine that leads to ongoing review of material.
+For subject areas that are particularly challenging for students, the best approach to studying is to establish a routine that leads to multiple exposures to course material.
 Here’s how that might look:

 1. Exposure 1: Take notes during class.
 A good entry level method is to write down the three most important ideas each class.
 For more advanced note-takers, the Cornell Method is well proven.